horiz31/docs/ap_simulator.md

 ## How to set up an Ardupilot simulator

-These instructions assume that you are either running Ubuntu 18 or 20 LTS (within Windows WSL 1 is acceptable).
-WSL 2 may not allow the networking access you need.
+These instructions assume that you are either running Ubuntu 18 or 20 LTS (within Windows WSL 1 is acceptable) and that the device you are using is connected to the Internet.
+Note that WSL 2 may not allow the networking access you need.

 Get prereqs:
 ```